department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/how-to-add-a-dependent.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paper">What should I do if I already submitted a paper claim to add a dependent child or spouse, and I’m still waiting for a decision?</button>
 <div id="questions-apply-paper" class="usa-accordion-content">

 Go ahead and apply again online.
 We can process online applications much faster than paper ones.
-This means that if we determine that you’re eligible for a higher compensation rate, you can start getting your benefits sooner.
+This means that if we decide you’re eligible for a higher compensation rate, you can start getting your benefits sooner.

 We’ll still review your paper application.
-If you’re awarded a higher compensation rate, we’ll pay you back pay from the date you submitted your original paper claim.
+If we award you a higher compensation rate, we’ll pay you back pay from the date you submitted your original paper claim.

 </div>
 </li>